QHY5III 462C COLOR AND NIR CMOS TELESCOPE CAMERA

 QHY5III462C’s excellent near infrared sensitivity makes it the best partner of ONAG

 Multi-spectral lunar surface photography, lunar prospecting.
 Many mineral components on the lunar surface have different absorption spectrum characteristics in the visible and near infrared bands.
-By using filters of different wavebands for shooting, color multi-spectral lunar photography and lunar prospecting can be achieved.
+By using filters of different wavebands for shooting, colour multi-spectral lunar photography and lunar prospecting can be achieved.

 The IMX462 CMOS sensor is back-illuminated and has new features that give it two significant advantages over other planetary cameras: